ariDev1/MSO5000_liveview/README.md

 python3 main.py
 ```

-Or use the prewritten installation script:
+Or use the prewritten install script:

 ```bash
 bash how-to-install.txt